mitkari2612/Sanskrit-Document-Retrieval-Augmented-Generation-RAG-System/README.md

 ## Project Overview

-This project is built as an AI assignment implementation for a data science / AI role.
  It is designed and implemented personally with the following goals:

 - Provide a clear **system architecture** for retrieval and generation
 - Support both **Ollama** and **HuggingFace Transformers** backends